ENE470 Climate change: Policies and negotiations (Model UNFCCC)

 Requirements for course approval

-- The students will be working on the presentation in week 4 and 5
+- The students will be working on the presentation approximately in week 4 and 5

 - Position paper (30%, team grade)

-- The students will work on the individual reflection paper after the Model UNFCCC simulations, thus in weeks 9-11.
-The paper will be due around three weeks after the simulations.
+- The students will work on the individual reflection paper after the Model UNFCCC simulations, thus approximately in weeks 9-11.
+The paper will be due around two weeks after the simulations.

 All elements must be taken in the same semester.